American Airlines says first Boeing 737 MAX flights in December

 The FAA detailed software upgrades and training changes Boeing must make in order for it to resume commercial flights after a 20-month grounding, the longest in commercial aviation history.

-Smaller rival United Airlines announced plans to return the 737 MAX aircraft to service in the first quarter of 2021.
-Southwest Airlines, the world’s largest MAX operator, had in October said it does not plan to fly the aircraft until the second quarter of 2021.
+Smaller rival United Airlines UAL.O announced plans to return the 737 MAX aircraft to service in the first quarter of 2021.
+Southwest Airlines LUV.N, the world's largest MAX operator, had in October said it does not plan to fly the aircraft until the second quarter of 2021.

 The Boeing 737 MAX planes had been grounded since March 2019 after two fatal crashes killed 346 people.